perfsonar/esmond/docs/intro.rst

 Summary
 =======

-ESxSNMP is a system for collecting, storing, visualizing and analyzing large sets of SNMP data.
-It was driven by the needs of the ESnet engineering team but is likely useful to a much wider audience.
-ESxSNMP has a RESTful API which allows easy access to the data which is collected.
+esmond is a system for collecting, storing, visualizing and analyzing large sets of SNMP data.
+It was driven by the needs of the ESnet engineering team but is likely useful to a much wider audience. esmond has a RESTful API which allows easy access to the data which is collected.

-ESxSNMP uses a hybrid model for storing data.
+esmond uses a hybrid model for storing data.
 Time series data such as interface counters is stored using TSDB_.
 TSDB is a library for storing time series data with no loss of information.
 TSDB optimizes the store of it's data so that data which share similar timestamps is stored nearby on the disk